crookLAN/crookLAN.github.io/README.md

 * Made 'a' tags white with different hover and visited colors
 * Each infomation section is in it's own box with a dark background
 * Each info box is contained in a flex container
+* Navbar made sticky to the top with its children made into links